-Faculty and staff are not authorized to clean any spills of body fluids unless they have received training in infection control and been offered a hepatitis B vaccine.
+Employees are not authorized to clean any spills of body fluids unless they have received training in infection control and been offered a hepatitis B vaccine.
 For more information, contact the Director of Campus Safety and Security or Human Resources office.